jarkkokovala/distsys19/project1/documentation/specification.md

 ##### Client -> Name Node

+* Get file list (ASYNC)
-* Get file list, response: list of files in the file system (SYNC)
+    * The name node responds with a list of files in the file system
+* Get file node address (SYNC)
-* Get file node address, response: ip-address and port number (SYNC)
+    * The name node responds with an ip-address and port number

 ##### Client -> File Node

-* PUT file, response: ok (SYNC)
+* PUT file (SYNC)
+    * File node responses with ok
-* GET file, response: the file (SYNC)
+* GET file (SYNC)
+    * File node responses with the file

 ### Name Node